TurboWarp/extensions/docs/MasterMath/AmmoPhysics.md

 ```
 Pushes the specified body with a force or impulse with the given XYZ strength in newtons.
 Only results in linear velocity.
 >[!TIP]
-> Using this block with a capsule body is a great way to set up basic player movement!
+> Using this push central force block with a capsule body is a great way to set up basic player movement!

 ```scratch
 push body [body] with torque x: (1) y: (1) z: (1) :: #0fbd8c
 ```
 Pushes the specified body with the given XYZ rotational torque in newton-meters.
 Only results in rotational velocity.

-### Constraints <a name="constraints"></a>

-Constraints not supported:
-- Cone Twist Constraint: a ragdoll-joint like constraint, not available due to complexity
-- Generic 6DOF Constraint: a entirely manually setup constraint that provides full control of the behavior, not available due to complexity.

-Either of these may be implemented if enough users request them.

 ## More Resources <a name="more-resources"></a>

-**Work in Progress, coming soon**
+If you want to report a bug or suggest a new feature, please give feedback to me on my <a href="https://scratch.mit.edu/users/-MasterMath-">Scratch profile comments.</a>

+Sample projects coming soon.